omegasenior/topbiketoursportugal/content/tours/vicentine-cost-algarve-bike-tour.md

 # Vicentine Cost and Algarve Bike Tour

 ## From Lisbon or Sines to the south of Portugal thru the coast line

+\
+\
+An amazing biketour through one of Europe's most preserved regions, the southeast Alentejano Natural Park, which includes wild beaches surrounded by imposing cliffs, small mountain ranges, cork oak groves, traditional fishing villages, typical villages, spectacular views and important geographical points, such as Cape Sardão, the Cape of São Vicente (from where the caravels left for seas never before navigated) and Ponta de Sagres.

+January to June or October to December is our recomendation to do this bike tour.
+It is very hot in the summer season, so notice that, if you decid to cycle in July, August or September.

+Average temperatures in the Algarve, in the south of Portugal, are usually around 17ºC, and the weather is always sunny or partially sunny, as it is rare to rain in the southern regions, even during the winter.

+\
+\
+**Tour Description:** Easy to moderate  level

+**Estimated KM:** 400 km elevation: 3628 m ascent and 3637 m descent

+\
+\
+Day 1 – Lisbon

+Day 2 -  Lisboa – Troia (65 km) * moderate dificulty

+Day 3 - Troia - Vila Nova de Santo André (66 Km)

+Day 4 – Vila Nova de Santo André – Vila Nova de Mil Fontes (55 km)

+Day 5 – VNMF – Zambujeira do Mar (40 km)

+Day 6 – Zambujeira do Mar – Aljezur (45 km)

+Day 7 – Aljezur – Carrapateira (30 km)

+Day 8 - Carrapateira – Sagres (54 km)

+Day 9 -  Sagres – Lagos (45 km)

+Day 10 - Departure

+\
+\
+\
+**Reduced Option:**
+\
+**Tour Description:**  Easy level

+**Estimated KM: 254 km** , Elevation: 2528 m ascent and 2538 m descent
+\
+\
+Day 1 – Sines - Vila Nova de Mil Fontes (40 km)

+Day 2 – VNMF – Zambujeira do Mar (40 km)

+Day 3 – Zambujeira do Mar – Aljezur (45 km)

+Day 4– Aljezur – Carrapateira (30 km)

+Day 5 - Carrapateira – Sagres (54 km)

+Day 6 -  Sagres – Lagos (45 km)

+Day 7 - Departure